833.200.0213

 2. System Reliability Concerns

-Some users experience troubleshooting issues with Clover POS and technical glitches, including system freezes and unreliable inventory syncing, which can disrupt business operations.
+Some users experience troubleshooting issues with Clover POS and technical glitches, including system freezes, unreliable inventory syncing, and even occasional Clover POS outages, which can disrupt business operations.

 3. Contractual and Billing Issues

-There are reports of unexpected fees, challenges in canceling services, and difficulties in obtaining refunds, leading to frustration among users.
+There are reports of unexpected fees, difficulties canceling services, and delays in obtaining refunds, leading to frustration among users.

 Alternative To Clover POS: KORONA POS